 The Nanopacemaker: A Transformative Innovation

-Jorge Reynolds’ latest achievement is the nanopacemaker, an advancement that could change the way we approach heart diseases.
+Jorge Reynolds’ latest achievement is the nanopacemaker, an advancement that could change the way we approach heart disease.
 This tiny device, measuring approximately one-third the size of a grain of rice, has the potential to democratize access to pacemaker technology.
 Unlike its predecessors, the nanopacemaker requires no battery, as it harnesses the heart’s contractions as an energy source.
 Furthermore, its estimated cost of around $2,000 makes it much more accessible to a greater number of people.

 The implantation of the nanopacemaker is performed through a brief twenty-minute outpatient surgery.
 It utilizes GPS technology to ensure precise placement.
 Additionally, this device is designed to be interconnected with the physician’s cellphone, enabling real-time remote monitoring.
 This innovative feature provides doctors with the capability to oversee and adjust the nanopacemaker from anywhere in the world, using a computer and the internet.